Advanced search

 The name of your medicine is Sodium Valproate 200mg and 500mg Gastro-Resistant Tablets.

 Gastro-Resistant Tablets are “enteric coated” this means that the tablets have a protective coating that allows them to reach the intestines (gut) without being dissolved in the stomach first.
+This helps stop them from causing a stomach upset.
+In the rest of this leaflet it is called Sodium Valproate Tablets.

 What Sodium Valproate Tablets contain

 Sodium Valproate Tablets contains sodium valproate.
-This belongs to a group of medicines called anti-convulsants or antiepileptic agents.
+This belongs to a group of medicines called anti-convulsants or anti-epileptic agents.
 It works by helping to calm the brain down.

 What Sodium Valproate Tablets are used for